rwb/qda-lesson7/README.md

 * When designing a study it is often useful (and required) to consider the power of the test that will be conducted.
 Here is a standard [power calculator](https://www.stat.ubc.ca/~rollin/stats/ssize/b2.html) found on the web.

 * The test we will conduct is a difference between independent two proportions z-test.
 Recall that all t-tests and z-tests have the following form: delta/se(delta).
+The formula we will use (which is an approximation) is well-defined in the literature.
+Here is an [example](https://online.stat.psu.edu/stat414/node/268/).

 * The critical value for a two-tailed z-test is abs(1.96).
 So, a z-test that is greater than 1.96 or less than -1.96 is in the critical region and leads us to reject the hypothesis that delta is zero in the population from which the sample came.